The Verandah-Curlee House was built in the late 1850s and is one of the most historical structures in the city.

 Backstory and Context

 In February 1862, the Confederates regrouped in southeastern Tennessee and northern Mississippi after their losing Forts Henry and Donelson (both in Tennessee).
 Union forces under the command of General Ulysses S. Grant pursued them and eventually made an encampment at Shiloh, Tennessee (which is about 20 miles northeast of Corinth) in early April.
 It was from the Veranda-Curlee House that the Confederates, under the command of General Braxton Bragg, made the plans to ambush the Union camp on April 2, but delays prevented its implementation until the 6th.

 Though the Union was indeed surprised, they were eventually able to push the Confederates back to Corinth with the help of reinforcements.
 The Union then laid siege on the city from April 29-May 30 (called the Siege of Corinth).
 However, the Confederates secretly abandoned the city and none were left when the Union entered.
-From this point until early October, Union General Henry Halleck occupied the Verandah-Curlee House, when the Confederates attacked the city with the aim regaining control.
-The Confederates failed to do so, but the house went back to civilian use.
-A descendant of the Curlee family, Shelby Hammond Curlee, bought the house in 1921 and by 1938 the rest of the original family property.
+From this point, Union General Henry Halleck occupied the Verandah-Curlee House, until early October when the Confederates attacked the city with the aim of regaining control.
+The Confederates failed to retake Corinth, but the house went back to civilian use.
+A descendant of the Curlee family, Shelby Hammond Curlee, bought the house in 1921.
 Another descendant, S.H.
 Curlee IV deeded the house to the Corinth Library Commission in 1963.
-It is not clear when the house opened as a museum.
+After several years of restoration, the Verandah-Curlee House was reopened as a museum and event space.